caydenlund/cs6465-text-assignments/hw2-linux-page-cache.md

 };
 ```

+A key field here is `struct maple_tree mm_mt`, which holds all of the _virtual memory areas_ for the particular process.
+I will go into more detail on maple trees later, but at a high level, it's a balanced search tree with good performance.

-**Virtual memory areas** (VMAs) represent contiguous regions of virtual memory in a process's address space and are central to the way that the Linux kernel organizes memory allocation.
+**Virtual memory areas** (VMAs) represent contiguous regions of virtual memory in a process's address space.
 VMAs are used to map files, allocate memory, and set up shared memory.

 A VMA is represented in the kernel by datatype `struct vm_area_struct`, defined in file [`include/linux/mm_types.h` (link to source)](https://elixir.bootlin.com/linux/v6.11/source/include/linux/mm_types.h#L664).